 Also, there's Chocolate Ganache, which is optional, but VERY highly recommended.

-How to make the perfect Red Velvet Cake or Cupcakes
+How to make a perfect Red Velvet Cake or Cupcakes

 #1.
 The perfect balance of flavors.